-In 2010 Paul Barrett became the first person to be prosecuted in the UK for bidding against himself on eBay (a practice often referred to as “shill bidding”).
-He was fined £3,500, ordered to pay costs of £1,456 and ordered to carry out 250 hours of unpaid work.
-On sentencing him Judge Peter Benson, sitting at Bradford Crown Court said that he only escaped a prison sentence because he had no previous convictions for dishonesty.
+In 2010, Paul Barrett became the first person to be prosecuted in the UK for bidding against himself on eBay (a practice often referred to as ‘shill bidding’).
+He was fined £3,500 and ordered to pay costs of £1,456 and carry out 250 hours of unpaid work.
+On sentencing him, Judge Peter Benson, sitting at Bradford Crown Court, said he only escaped a prison sentence because he had no previous convictions for dishonesty.

-The prosecution was brought under the Business Protection from Misleading Marketing Regulations 2008 and the Consumer Protection from Unfair Trading Regulations 2008.
+The prosecution was brought under the Consumer Protection from Unfair Trading Regulations 2008.

 How do the Consumer Protection from Unfair Trading Regulations 2008 protect consumers from shill bidding?

 The Consumer Protection from Unfair Trading Regulations 2008 specifically ban 31 types of commercial practices.
 They classify unfair commercial practices in two ways: